Skip to content

 Manually importing Advanced Jump to heading

-If you don't want to use the autoloader, you can import components manually from the CDN or from a local npm installation.
-For npm, use the following command to install Quiet.
+If you don't want to use the autoloader, you can import components manually from npm installation or from the CDN.
+Quiet provides two npm packages to pick from, depending on how you want to use it.

 npm install @quietui/quiet